marithetland/AsmPipe/README.md

   -h, --help            show this help message and exit -v, --version         show program's version number and exit -t THREADS, --threads THREADS
-                        Specify threads to use.
-Default: 4 --noex                Do not run fastQC, multiQC, Quast, MLST or Coverage calculation.
+                        Specify number of threads to use.
+Default: 4 --noex                Do not run fastQC, multiQC, Quast, MLST or read depth calculation.
   --nofqc               Do not run fastQC and multiQC --nomlst              Do not run MLST
   --noquast             Do not run Quast
-  --nocov               Do not calculate X
+  --nocov               Do not calculate read depth (X) --klebs               Run Kleborate, with option --all
-  --klebs               Run Kleborate, with option --all --argannot            Search the ARGannot databse using Abricate --resfinder           Search the RESfinder databse using Abricate --plasmidfinder       Search the PlasmidFinder databse using Abricate --card                Search the CARD databse using Abricate --ncbi                Search the NCBI databse using Abricate --ecoh                Search the ECOH databse using Abricate --abricate_all        Search all the above databases using Abricate

 ```

-You can add more FASTQ-files to the same output-directories/summary-report, by adding the FASTQ-files to the inital input-directory, leaving the output-folder structure as it was created and re-unning the pipeline.
+You can add more FASTQ-files to the same output-directories/summary-report, by adding the FASTQ-files to the inital input-directory, leaving the output-folder structure as it was created and re-running the pipeline.

 Note: This was initially created for scientist with little/no coding-experience to easily perform assembly, therefore, this script currently only works when you run it from the folder the FASTQ-files are in, and output-files are stored in the same directory.
 In the future, I will add input and output-options.